ManuSquall/Tweeter_SquallBot/README.md

 # Tweeter SquallBot

-This is Python bot script which connect to  twitter API with [Tweepy library](https://www.tweepy.org/) to perfom some actions.
+This is a Python bot script which connect to  twitter API with [Tweepy library](https://www.tweepy.org/) to perfom some actions.
 Actually it notify me by direct message about a list of account who unfollow me since the last check.
 I hosted on Azure like a webjob and define a CRON expression to schedule it.

 ### Prerequisites